adrowe1/adrowe1.github.io/articles/watermazeanalysis.md

   <div class="col-md-12">
       <p>Results from the Morris water maze should be interpreted with caution, since anxiety may override learning in a way that cannot easily be controlled for. </p>

+      <p>Do established methods exist for comparing the similarity between paths which could be meaningfully applied here?
+I have a method in mind to compare paths in space (without depending upon temporal synchronicity), but am assuming that others have done this before me.
+I would be appreciative of any guidance here. </p>

+      <p>The change in the times taken to enter the platform area on days 5 and 12 may not fairly represent memory retention in mice.</p>

+      <p>There is evidence of extremely precise long lasting spatial memory formed by a single event in the similarity between swimming paths on days 5 and 12.</p>

   </div>
 </div>